How to Write the Emory University Essays 2025-2026

 2. Explain how this major will help you

 What do you want to be when you grow up?
-It’s okay to not know exactly what you want, but you should have a pretty decent idea of what field you are interested in or what type of work you see yourself enjoying.
+You aren’t required to have it worked out to a “t”, but you should have a pretty decent idea of what field you are interested in or what type of work you see yourself enjoying.

 3. Demonstrate how Emory can help you

 This final step shows the admissions officers that you are genuinely interested in their school and took the time to do outside research.
-You will want to include resources (classes, professors, research opportunities, study abroad, extracurriculars, etc) that are specific and unique to Emory that you plan to take advantage of while on campus.
-Just casually mentioning three different resources you will use doesn’t add anything to your essay.
+You will want to include resources (classes, professors, research opportunities, study abroad, extracurriculars, etc.) that are specific and unique to Emory that you plan to take advantage of while on campus.
+Just casually mentioning three different resources you plan to take advantage of doesn’t add anything to your essay.
 You need to connect these resources to your future goals by elaborating on how they will help you.

 For example, a student who is fascinated by the economic causes of war could say they want to work with Professor Caroline Fohlin on her research of pre-war Germany to learn how the economy can predict conflicts.